Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Tractable Cases

-The class we study consists of a number of parallel paths with common endpoints, where the endpoints are the sources, denoted $A$ and $B$.
-Similarly to the previous algorithms, our strategy relies on guessing the time that sources reach each other under an optimal solution.
+In this section, we study graphs composed by parallel paths $P_1, P_2, \ldots$ with common endpoints and two sources, where the endpoints are the sources, denoted $A$ and $B$.
+In what follows, for a clearer and more intuitive presentation, we will consider every source to be represented by a distinct color.
+Thus, the goal is to design algorithms that minimize the time every vertex is reached by all colors.
+Our algorithm for this case relies on guessing the time that sources reach each other in an optimal solution.
 For each combination of guesses for the two sources, the algorithm also guesses which paths between $A$ and $B$ achieve the time of the optimal solution.
-Again, for each guessed path, the algorithm guesses how each color optimally reaches every vertex in the rest of the paths.
+Again, for each guessed path, the algorithm guesses how each source/color optimally reaches every vertex in the rest of the paths. \iflong \myalgo{myalgo:Two-Sources-Distinct-Paths} \fi

 \iflong \begin{theorem}

 Algorithm \ref{alg:two-sources-distinct-paths} solves the \reachfast problem on graphs that consist of several parallel paths with two common endpoints, where the two endpoints are the sources. \fi \ifshort \begin{theorem}[$\star$]